clcoffey/innershift.github.io/content/english/blog/25-10-28-From-CXO-to-Costume.md

 ### InnerShift: Unveiling the Authentic Self

 The key to moving beyond this hollow feeling is turning the outer journey of achievement inward.
-My approach creates a **safe, grounded space** where we begin the process of **unbecoming** everything you never trylly are.
+My approach creates a **safe, grounded space** where we begin the process of **unbecoming** everything you never trylly were — and where you learn to trade the costume for presence and purpose.

 This work is designed to help you: